Young professionals making a difference

-- the opportunity to work alongside the charity with briefings and knowledge into the issues facing a development charity
+- The opportunity to work alongside a development charity

-- explore, share and develop fundraising ideas to positively impact and improve the lives of the most vulnerable in Zambia
+- Develop fundraising ideas to positively impact the lives of the most vulnerable in Zambia

-As part of the Young Professionals, Amelia is currently working with Lewis to research new potential corporate partnerships and fundraising opportunities.
+As part of the Young Professionals, Amelia analysed key points from the most significant change stories as part of Build It’s 2020 Impact Study.
+The stories offer fascinating and real insight into the impact of Build It International’s work.
+She is currently working with Lewis to research new potential corporate partnerships and fundraising opportunities.

 Build It has always had a large presence in Lewis’s life and in 2010 he visited numerous completed school and clinic projects in Zambia, which illustrated the need for school facilities in Zambia’s poorest areas.

 Lewis graduated from the University of Bath in 2019 with a degree in Politics and Economics, he currently works in the Corporate Finance team of Grant Thornton.
 Lewis is a keen sportsman, playing mainly hockey and tennis plus enjoys hiking and wild swimming.

 Lewis has supported many Build It events and is currently working with Amelia to research corporate partnerships and fundraising for Build It.

 Caitlin’s interest in the projects and success of Build It has only continued to grow since completing work experience with the charity in 2018.
 Whilst writing a research report on expanding Build It’s projects to locations outside of Zambia, she became particularly impressed by the skills training programme and Centre for Excellence provided by the organisation.

 Caitlin has also shown a keen interest in inspiring more young people to get involved within charitable work.
 Her article for Build It’s website emphasised the valuable skills, knowledge and enthusiasm young people can contribute towards such organisations.
 By being a member of the Young Professionals Board, she hopes to encourage such individuals to realise this potential and become more actively engaged with charities.